-Soundproofing specific rooms would allow hotel owners to have lively communal space as well as quiet private rooms.
-Clustering "quiet rooms" together in the hotel plan to create quiet-zone floors is a simple way to make these accommodations.
+Soundproofing specific rooms would allow hotel owners to have lively communal space as well as quiet private Benefits rooms.
+Clustering "quiet rooms" together in the hotel plan to create quiet-zone floors is a simple way to make to these accommodations.
+(Rosenbloom, 2015) customers

-The simultaneous use of absorption materials, sound-absorbing screens and speech masking sound would produce the lowest STI, thus, best speech privacy in open-plan offices.
-The open-plan office lacked sufficient masking sound and absorption materials.
+The simultaneous use of absorption materials, sound- absorbing screens and speech masking sound would Open-Plan produce the lowest STI, thus, best speech privacy in open-plan offices.
+The open-plan office lacked sufficient Considerations masking sound and absorption materials.
+The background noise level of ventilation was LA, eq 1/4 39 dB while the recommended noise level is 42 dB.
+Absorption materials were placed only to the ceiling and their absorption efficiency was too low.
+The walls and furniture were strongly sound reflecting.
+(Kaarela 2009 1439)